-Whether you integrate your presentation and discussion of the facts or treat the two separately, it is important for you to remember that your readers count upon you not only to select the facts that are relevant to them, but also to discuss those facts in a way that is meaningful to them.
+Whether you integrate your presentation and discussion of the facts or treat the two separately, you need to remember that your readers count upon you to select the relevant facts and discuss those facts in a meaningful way.

 Conclusions

 Like interpretations, conclusions are general statements based on your facts.
 However, conclusions focus not simply on interpreting the facts but on answering the readers' question, "How are those facts significant to us?"
 Brief, explicit statements of conclusions are almost always desired and welcomed by report readers.